-Willie R. Hockenberry, 65, of Philipsburg is charged by Clearfield Borough police with felony rape of child, statutory sexual assault-11 years older, aggravated indecent assault without consent and aggravated indecent assault-complainant less than 13years old.
+Willie R. Hockenberry, 65, of Philipsburg is charged by Clearfield Borough police with felony rape of child, statutory sexual assault-11 years older and aggravated indecent assault of child.

 He’s also charged with six felony counts each of indecent assault-person less than 13 years, child endangerment and corruption of minors, plus two misdemeanor counts of indecent exposure.